-EFRAG agrees with and welcomes many of the IASB's clarifications to the IAS 32 issues that arise in practice, particularly on the fixed-for-fixed condition, shareholder's discretion, presentation and transition requirements.
+In general, EFRAG welcomes the IASB's approach to addressing the issues that arise in practice on classification agrees with and the list of issues that the IASB considered in this project.
+EFRAG also-welcomes many of the IASB's clarifications to the IAS 32 issues that arise in practice, particularly on the fixed-for-fixed condition-, shareholder's discretion, presentation and transition requirements.

-Nonetheless, EFRAG suggests that the IASB should pursue several improvements on the following requirements.
+However Nonetheless, EFRAG suggests that the IASB should pursue several improvements on the following requirements.
 In this regard, EFRAG: